 You'll enjoy Victorian towns in the United States and First Nations experiences in Canada along your eight day journey.

-The twin ships of Victory Cruise Lines, namely the Victory I and Victory II, specialize in Great Lakes sailing trips.
+The twin ships of Victory Cruise Lines, namely the Victory I and Victory II which will be renamed after the American Queen Voyages rebrand in September 2021, specialize in Great Lakes sailing trips.
 Each ship has just over 100 cabins and suites, which makes the guest capacity around 200 people.

 Enjoy a pre-voyage hotel night, daily afternoon tea and cocktail hours onboard, and entertainment each night.
 There's also two dining areas onboard and a small spa and fitness area.